Infinite staircases for Hirzebruch surfaces: Introduction

 The next section describes the three staircase families in Theorems~\ref{thm:L},~\ref{thm:U} and ~\ref{thm:E}.
-Section~\ref{ss:Fib} can be read once the basic definitions are understood.
+This can be read once the basic definitions are understood.
 The rest of the section develops the techniques necessary to prove that these really are staircases.
 There are two parts to this proof.
 The first part (in \S\ref{ss:thmU}, \S\ref{ss:thmLE}) involves showing that the staircase classes are quasi-perfect and that the estimates in Theorem~\ref{thm:stairrecog} hold.
 The second part is a proof that the staircase classes are perfect, in other words that they satisfy the necessary geometric condition (reduction under Cremona moves) to be true (rather than fake) exceptional classes.
 Here the proof is greatly eased by the existence of the symmetries described in Corollary~\ref{cor:symm} that transform one staircase into another: see Proposition~\ref{prop:CrEL}.

-In Section \ref{sec:ECH} we describe a different (but equivalent) way to compute the ellipsoid embedding function, this time using capacities coming from embedded contact homology.
+\S\ref{sec:ECH} describes a different (but equivalent) way to compute the capacity function, this time using capacities coming from embedded contact homology.
 These ``ECH capacities'' are the most efficient way to do certain calculations, as is shown in the proof in \S\ref{ss:15} that $c_{H_b}$ has no infinite staircase at $b=1/5$.
 In \S\ref{subsec:ecECH} we also prove Lemma \ref{lem:ECHcap}, which explains the relationship between the obstructions from perfect classes and those from ECH capacities.
 This allowed us to identify live classes using computer models based on ECH capacities, as explained in \S\ref{subsec:findingk}.

 Finally, \S\ref{sec:Mathem} explains the computer programs that we used for our graphical explorations.
 In \S\ref{subsec:computingECHcap} we explain the combinatorics of lattice paths which allowed us to reduce computation time; our methods should generalize to any convex toric domain with two sides with rational slopes.
 After discussing our actual Mathematica code in \S\ref{subsec:ECHcapcode}-\ref{subsec:excclasscode}, in \S\ref{subsec:findingk} we explain our strategy for identifying values of $b$ for which $c_{H_b}$ has an infinite staircase.
 We conclude with plots of $c_{H_b}$ which illustrate several of the major phenomena we discuss in this paper.
 Remark~\ref{rmk:ECH} describes how the computer-aided approach of \S\ref{sec:Mathem} interacted fruitfully with the methods of \S\ref{sec:obstr} in our search for potential staircases.